dhuny/spicyMoodlebox/README.md

 Spicy Moodlebox is a port of Nicolas Martignoni's MoodleBox to Ubuntu ARM-64 Architecture.Moodlebox is a Moodle server and Wi-Fi router on Raspberry Pi.

 All credits goes to Nicolas Martignoni for the original Moodlebox.
-This port is keeping a different identity from the Original Moodlebox only for performance comparison purposes only.
+This port is keeping a different identity from the Original Moodlebox only for performance comparison purposes.
 This port has been done by Dhuny Riyad

 ## The MoodleBox Documentation